microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ### Migrating a YAML Pipeline definition

 1. The `repoServiceConnectionName` input has been removed.
-If you previously created a Service Connection specfically for this task, you should delete it under your Azure DevOps Project's "Service Connections" settings.
+If you previously created a Service Connection specifically for this task, you should delete it under your Azure DevOps Project's "Service Connections" settings.
 2. The task inputs related to specifying a "static" site to scan (`siteDir`, `port`, and `urlRelativePath`) have changed to make it more clear that they are related (and mutually exclusive with `url`).
     - If you previously specified a `siteDir`, you should:
         - Rename your existing `siteDir` input to `staticSiteDir`